Ga. Comp. R. & Regs. 85-1-.07

 9. Except as provided in the (7)(c) below, [sanctioned championship bouts], payment for the timekeeper and countdown person shall be the same as payment for each assigned judge.

-(b) In the event one [or more] of the referees assigned to a boxing show become incapacitated, or in an emergency situation where he or she become unavailable, the remaining referee[s] shall referee the remaining contests of the program and, at the discretion of the commission assigned supervisor, may be compensated in a greater amount not to exceed the total amount originally intended for the unavailable referee[s].
+(b) In the event one [or more] of the referees assigned to a boxing show become incapacitated, or in an emergency situation where he or she become unavailable, the remaining referee[s] shall referee the remaining contests of the program and, at the discretion of the Commission assigned supervisor, may be compensated in a greater amount to exceed the total amount originally intended for the unavailable referee[s].
 In such a situation, the compensation to be paid to the incapacitated or unavailable referee shall be reduced accordingly.

 (3)Referees and Judges.

-(a)General Provisions for referees.
+(a)General Provisions for Referees.

 1. The referee is the chief official of the contest and has general supervision over the bout.